Shubham-Ninawe16/Demo-code/README.md

 # Demo-code
-This is first code on githud
+This is first demo code on githud